aaronriekenberg/rust-parallel/README.md

 1. [Reading multiple inputs](#reading-multiple-inputs)
 1. [Calling a bash function](#calling-a-bash-function)

-### Commands from arguments mode.
+### Commands from arguments.

-When `-c/--commands-from-args` is specified, the `:::` separator can be used to run the [Cartesian Product](https://en.wikipedia.org/wiki/Cartesian_product) of command line arguments.
+The `:::` separator can be used to run the [Cartesian Product](https://en.wikipedia.org/wiki/Cartesian_product) of command line arguments.
 This is similar to the `:::` behavior in GNU Parallel.

 ```
 $ rust-parallel -c echo ::: A B ::: C D ::: E F G